 What process will students use to closely read and investigate primary sources?
 What skills will you need to work on for them to be successful?
 How do students connect the primary source to the background text?
+In his article on Barriers to Historical Thinking, Jeffrey Nokes outlines barriers for students and proposes a variety of instructional supports.
+Below are some links to instructional supports connected to identified barriers.

 The process for approaching a primary source is similar to the close read of any informational text.
 In the case of handwritten historical documents, transcription and translation are also needed.